A Comprehensive Guide for the Best Ear Drops for Clearing Wax

 Using ear wax removal drops is relatively straightforward.
 Here are the general steps:

-1. Tilt your head sideways or lie down with the affected ear facing up.
+- Tilt your head sideways or lie down with the affected ear facing upwards.

-4. Afterward, gently rinse out your ear with warm (not hot) water using a bulb syringe if provided.
+- Afterward, gently rinse out your ear with warm water (not hot) using a bulb syringe if provided.

 Precautions When Using Ear Drops